|Job Title:||BSO at Strathmore Development Internship|

 |Location:||The Music Center at Strathmore - North Bethesda, MD|

-The Baltimore Symphony Orchestra's Development Department raises more than half of the organization's operating costs through contributions by government, foundations, corporations, and individuals.
-The BSO’s Development Intern will work closely with all members of the BSO at Strathmore Development Department, gaining exposure to a highly productive team of professional fundraisers.
+The Baltimore Symphony Orchestra's Development Department is a fast-paced work environment that raises more than half of the organization's revenue from government, foundations, corporations, and individuals.
+The Development team's role in the organization includes a high level of donor stewardship in addition to soliciting gifts through personal solicitations, telefundraising, mailings, and special events.
+The BSO at Strathmore's Development Intern will work closely with members of the Development Department, specifically the BSO at Strathmore Annual Giving team, gaining exposure to a highly productive team of professional gift officers and fundraisers.

 - Contribute to donor acquisition through research, data mining, cultivation event planning and communication strategies

 - Encourage increased donor retention through day-to-day communications, successful event implementation and efficient use of database information

 - Help increase average gift size through targeted stewardship initiatives and messaging strategies

 - Explore areas of personal interest through individualized research that contributes to a larger framework